Encharted Cook

 Zucchini finely shredded with a box grater.

-I generally cut off the blossom end of each squash and then shred the zucchini using the small grates on a box grater.
+I generally cut off the blossom end of each squash and then shred or grate the zucchini using the small grates on a box grater.
 The stem end is an excellent handle for holding the zucchini.

 I then measure the shredded zucchini by packing it into a two-cup measuring cup.